cherti/remarkable-cli-tooling/README.md

 ### Usage

 Basic usage:
-To push documents to the remarkable, use
+To push documents to the remarkable, use one of

     resync.py push document1.pdf another_document.epub folder_with_documents ...
+    resync.py + document1.pdf another_document.epub folder_with_documents ...

-To retrieve documents from the remarkable, use
+To retrieve documents from the remarkable, use one of

     resync.py pull document1.pdf some_folder/another_document folder_with_documents ...
+    resync.py - document1.pdf some_folder/another_document folder_with_documents ...

-To pull documents or folders, the full path from the top level has to be provided.
+To pull documents or folders, the full path from the top level has to be provided; entire folders can also be pulled.

 `resync.py` also provides a number of flags to select the destination folder, to skip already existing files or to overwrite them.
 If in doubt, especially when pushing, use `--dry-run` to see what's going to happen beforehand.

 Files are identified by their visible name and their parent folder, if this is not unambiguously possible, resync.py will error out.
-By default all files will be copied anew to the remarkable (unless for example `-s` is specified).
+By default all files will be copied anew to the remarkable, if you copy a file that is already there, you'll have it twice.
+See for example `-s` below for alternative behaviors.
 Folders are never recreated, they are only created if they don't already exist.

 For the full set of options, refer to `resync.py --help`: